 Please don’t bring garbage bags and plastic grocery bags to the beach.
 That ocean wind will blow them away before you have a chance to grab them.
 Instead, consider bringing a sustainable, reusable, organic beach bag.
 If it does get forgotten, it doesn’t contain material that is harmful to marine life.

-Do you use reef-safe sunscreen?
+Do you use reef-safe sunscreen or follow other practices that make our world a better place?
 Tell us about your favorite brands in the comments.
-Or head over to our Facebook page and share your experience.
+Or head over to our Family Travel Facebook Community and share your tips.
 We would love to hear your ideas.